Skip to content

 1. Navigate to the CITE Actions tab.

-2. Select the desired action to be edited and click on the Edit icon next to the action.
+2. Select the action you want to edit and click the Edit icon next to it.

-3. Here, users will be prompted the same action's edit component as when adding a new action.
+3. The system opens the same edit component used when creating a new action.

 Delete a CITE Action